Monday, March 4, 2024

 Factor X

-He believes developmental biases are key, therefore it is vital to ask a person how they made their assumptions about reality - and this means (for him - but not for me!) reaching an understanding of their developmental biases.
+He believes developmental biases are key, therefore it is vital to ask a person how they made their assumptions about reality - and for Kit this means seeking their understanding of their developmental biases.

 He - "Because these influence their perception.
 If one remembers one's childhood as being victimised and powerless, and then goes through life replicating that.
 One hopes that when they finish therapy, their past will have changed, they will no longer relive those events as victim - the child who was helpless, who did have things done to them, who is no longer the child who is helpless can now have the power to make his own choices.."